 - Extensive re-works

-Mitigate the chance for errors by using modern technology to visualize requirements, creating a model that ensures everyone can see the overall functionality.
+Mitigate the chance for errors by using modern technology for a visual representation of requirements, creating a model that ensures everyone can see the overall functionality.

 Using Visualization Tools

-Storyteller is an Enterprise Agile Planning tool that helps teams visualize It projects and manage requirements.
+Storyteller is an Enterprise Agile Planning tool that uses visualization to help teams visualize IT software projects and manage requirements.